Are Dogs Easy To Potty Train

 READ

-How to Train Dog as Service Dog
+How to Train a Dog to Sense Anxiety Attacks

 One of the best ways to potty train a one year old dog is to set up a routine and stick to it.
 When you are home, keep your dog confined to a certain area such as a room or crate, and take him outside regularly to pee and poop.
 If you are not able to keep an eye on your dog at all times, consider using a crate or baby gates to keep him in a certain area.